This Privacy Statement was updated on 21.07.2021

 - companies within the SAP Group

-If SAP uses your Personal Data based on your consent or to perform a contract with you, you can further request from SAP a copy of the Personal Data that you have provided to SAP.
+If SAP uses your Personal Data based on your consent or to perform a contract with you, you can further request from SAP a copy of the Personal Data you provided to SAP.
 In this case, please contact the email address below and specify the information or processing activities to which your request relates, the format in which you would like to receive this information, and whether the Personal Data should be sent to you or another recipient.
 SAP will carefully consider your request and discuss with you how it can best fulfill it.

 How will SAP verify requests to exercise data protection rights?
-SAP will take steps to ensure that it verifies your identity to a reasonable degree of certainty before it will process the data protection right you want to exercise.
+SAP will take steps to ensure it verifies your identity to a reasonable degree of certainty before it will process the data protection right you want to exercise.
 When feasible, SAP will match Personal Data provided by you in submitting a request to exercise your rights with information already maintained by SAP.
 This could include matching two or more data points you provide when you submit a request with two or more data points that are already maintained by SAP.

 SAP will decline to process requests that are manifestly unfounded, excessive, fraudulent, or are not otherwise required by local law.